 For a Mobile shipyard, Salesforce treats every deal the same, but a $40M Navy hull and a one-day transload are not the same pipeline

-A custom CRM for a Mobile industrial or maritime business typically costs $45k to $95k and 3 to 5 months.
+A custom CRM (Customer Relationship Management) for a Mobile industrial or maritime business typically costs $45k to $95k and 3 to 5 months.
 You build instead of buying Salesforce or HubSpot when your sales cycle is measured in months or years (shipbuilding contracts, long-cycle aerospace supply deals, port-services agreements) and the relationships involve port authorities, primes, and government buyers that a subscription-CRM funnel was never shaped for.
 Mobile's deals do not look like SaaS deals, and forcing them into a SaaS-shaped CRM is why your reps live in spreadsheets.

 Salesforce and HubSpot were built around a transactional funnel: lead, opportunity, close, renew.
 That model fits a software seller.
 It does not fit a Mobile shipyard chasing a multi-year vessel-repair contract with the Navy, or a port-logistics firm whose 'pipeline' is a web of shippers, freight forwarders, and the Alabama State Port Authority.
 Your reps end up tracking the real relationship in their own spreadsheets because the CRM cannot represent a deal that touches a prime contractor, a sub, and a government buyer at once.